cameronviner/carbon-now-sh.nvim/README.md

 ## Options

-You can pass options into the setup function to overwrite the default config:
+Call the setup function in your `init.vim`/`init.lua` and pass in options to overwrite the default config:

 ```
 require("carbonnow").setup({